Characterizing the Structure of Online Conversations Across Reddit: Empirical Models Results

-\item {\bf Medium of Post:} It is essential to quantify the impact of the post's medium on the structure of the discussions that follow.
-For instance, content creators might be interested in assessing whether text or video content is more likely to get higher engagement?
-Both our model-free and regression results suggest, perhaps, a little counter-intuitively, that posts with textual content attract more in-depth, broad-spectrum, and high volume discussions.
-The effect-size of including text in the post is among the highest in terms of its positive impact on all the discussion tree's structural properties.
-One can attribute this finding to the fact that textual content is more likely to stir-up a thoughtful discussion garnering both back-and-forth and a broader set of participation from the audience.

-On the other hand, including a video in a post is positively associated with an increase in the discussion tree's width and size, but insignificantly associated with the discussion tree's depth (p-value $>$ 0.05).
-Video and other multimedia content is typically such that it gets the attention of a broad set of users but typically does not invite many follow-up discussions, explaining the finding regarding the impact of video content.

-\item {\bf Other Observations:} We can make several other key observations from the results of the regression analysis.
-A bit unsurprisingly, we observe that popular subreddits not only have more discussions, but those discussions are both broader and involve more back-and-forth exchanges leading to deeper tree structures.
-Next, our results also indicate that older subreddits have deeper discussion trees and gather a broad set of responses.
-Potentially owing to their age, they have had more time to acquire subscribers leading to more discussions.
-Our results also show that subreddits containing redundant (and thus less unique information) usually have lower volume and breadth of discussions but relatively {\it shallower} exchanges.
-This is perhaps because subreddits that contain lots of redundant information are also the ones that are highly generic and mostly contain mundane posts that do not allow participants to have extended conversations.
+\paragraph{\bf Community-level features predict discussion tree structure:} We find that some characteristics of subreddits--redundancy, quality, novelty, and popularity--are significant predictors of discussion tree structures.
+Somewhat unsurprisingly, we observe that popular subreddits not only have more discussions, but those discussions are also broader.
+However, popular subreddits usually have fewer back-and-forth exchanges leading to deeper tree structures.
+In addition, our results indicate that newer subreddits have deeper discussion trees but gather a smaller set of responses overall.
+Perhaps older subreddits, owing to their age, have had more time to acquire subscribers to contribute to more light responses.
+Our results also show that subreddits containing redundant (and thus less unique information) usually have lower volume and depth of discussions but relatively {\it wide} exchanges.
+This is perhaps because subreddits with redundant information are also highly generic and mostly contain mundane posts that do not motivate participants to have extended conversations.

-As far as the local features are concerned, our results indicate that posts containing adult content have trees with larger depth, width, and fewer comments than the average posts.
-One explanation is that people feel less comfortable discussing adult content in public, especially non-adult subreddits, leading to fewer participants engaging with such posts.
-We also find the length of a post's title to positively associate with all the discussion tree properties.
-One interpretation of this finding could be that a long title is more informative, thereby attracting more participants who are willing to involve in the discussion. \end{itemize}